 On July 20, 2022, The Larian Living Trust ("TLLT") filed an action against the Company in New Castle County Superior Court, Delaware, in the Complex Commercial Litigation Division, Case No. N22C-07-133 EMD CCLD.
 TLLT pleads claims for fraudulent inducement and breach of contract arising from two investment contracts pursuant to which TLLT alleges it invested \$4 million in the Company.
 TLLT alleges that a "liquidity event" occurred when the Company closed the Business Combination, such that it was entitled to the greater of its \$4 million investment or its "Conversion Amount" of the Company's shares, which was a total of 724,995 shares of the Company's stock.
 TLLT further alleges that the Company refused to provide it the conversion amount of shares until April 2022, at which point the value of its shares had dropped significantly from their peak value in August of 2021, in excess of \$7.6 million.
 TLLT seeks damages in excess of \$7.6 million, in addition to interests and its attorney's fees and costs.
 On March 16, 2023, the Company's motion to dismiss TLLT's claims was denied and the parties will move forward with discovery.
+On July 13, 2023, the Company filed a motion for partial summary judgment.
 The Company disputes the allegations in the complaint and intends to vigorously defend the litigation.